SAP-samples/teched2025-BTM163/exercises/ex1/README.md

 1. Before starting any recording in TTA, the Launcher needs to be installed.
 For this press the **Download** button at the upper right corner and click then on Download.
    <br>![](/exercises/ex1/images/Launcher_Setup.png)
-3. Run the Launcher Setup and wait for it to completed.
+3. Run the Launcher Setup from Downloads and wait for it to completed.
 Close the success message

 ## Exercise 1.3 - Initial Setup of the automated test case